Spring Fever: n. A feeling of restlessness, excitement, or laziness brought on by the coming of spring.

 In the animal kingdom many species are thrown into a love-makin' frenzy with the coming of spring.
 As humans - with those neat opposable thumbs, electric lights, and Late Late Shows - we like to think we are in control of such basic urges.
 However, there are some things that Mother Nature hardwired in, and spring fever may be one of them!

-The pineal gland, though buried deep in your brain, is strongly connected to the retina and other areas of the brain.
+The pineal gland, though buried deep in your gray matter, is strongly connected to the retina and other areas of the brain.
 It controls the production or melatonin and sends messages to your body about the changing seasons based largely on the amount of natural light you are exposed to.
 It also affects sleep and energy levels, and may have a lot to do with how sexually charged you feel.